SVD-PINNs: Transfer Learning of Physics-Informed Neural Networks via Singular Value Decomposition: Methods

 with activation function $\sigma(x) = \text{ReLU}^{k}(x)$ \cite{xu2020finite} or $\sigma(x) = \text{tanh}(x)$ \cite{raissi2019physics}.
 With interior training samples $\{\mathbf{x}_{i}\}_{i=1}^{n_1}$ and initial/boundary samples $\{\Tilde{\mathbf{x}}_{j}\}_{j=1}^{n_2}$, the loss function of PINNs is formulated as

 where the hyperparameter $\nu>0$ balances the interior and initial/boundary conditions.

 The method above solves a single PDE, which implies that one neural network corresponds to one PDE, even if several PDEs have similarities and shared information.
-DeepONet \cite{lu2021learning} is capable to solve a class of PDEs by learning the differential operator from training samples.
+DeepONet \cite{lu2021learning} is capable of solving a class of PDEs by learning the differential operator from training samples.
 However, it requires sufficient solution data, which is usually inaccessible.